pennhanlee/tp/docs/UserGuide.md

 :star: **Important Detail:**

    * Page number and deadline must be provided.
+   * You can only set dates that have not passed
    * Your goal is displayed in yellow, green or red for in progress, completed or overdue.
    * To remove a goal from specified book, refer to [remove a goal command](#remove-your-goal) below.